 Accept And Understand Your Emotions

-When going through your busy shifts it’s possible to neglect self-care.
+When going through your busy shifts, it’s possible to neglect self-care.
 Monitor your mental health for common signs of excessive stress.
-If you show symptoms of trauma and distress consider talking about your mental health with a superior and take adequate steps.
-Practicing breath exercises and eating healthy foods will somewhat help you to increase your productivity level.
+If you show trauma and distress symptoms, consider discussing your mental health with a superior and take adequate steps.
+Practicing breath exercises and eating healthy foods will help you increase your productivity level.

 Be In Touch With Your Friends And Family

-While the world is hunkering down at home, nurses may have to continue work on their shifts dealing with their fear and anxiety around COVID-19 distress.
-While being there, they are forced to cut back their social interaction.
+While the world is hunkering at home, nurses may have to continue working on their shifts dealing with their fear and anxiety around COVID-19 distress.
+While being there, they are forced to cut back on their social interaction.
 Loneliness increases the impact of work-life stress.
-Being in the frontline of healthcare, you may be restricted to visit your loved ones also.
-There are still many options to get in touch with your friends and family in this pandemic time.
-If you are being too stressed about being lonely in this situation, get in touch with your family through Zoom, Facetime, or any other social media application!
-Studies show that face to face contact is more effective than a voice call.
-As many nurses are unable to visit their loved ones, connecting through social media is another option.
+Being on the frontline of healthcare, you may also be restricted from visiting your loved ones.
+There are still many options to get in touch with your friends and family during this pandemic time.
+If you are too stressed about loneliness, contact your family through Zoom, Facetime, or any other social media application!
+Studies show that face-to-face contact is more effective than a voice call.
+As many nurses cannot visit their loved ones, connecting through social media is another option.

 Spend Some Time With Nature

 After your duty time – spend some alone time with nature.
-Many public areas might be still closed as the effects of the pandemic, but there are still places to go in your free time.
-You can take a walk or go hiking to a nearby area.
-It is possible to go hiking while following the Centers for Disease Control and Prevention (CDC) guidelines – keep at least 6 feet distance between yourself and others.
-If you can you can also bring someone who is working on your same shift.
-A study by NCBI found that proper physical activity is able to reduce the impacts of stress, anxiety, and nursing burnout symptoms.
+Many public areas might still be closed as the effects of the pandemic, but there are still places to go in your free time.
+You can take a walk or go hiking in a nearby area.
+It is possible to go hiking while following the Centers for Disease Control and Prevention (CDC) guidelines – keep at least 6 feet between yourself and others.
+If you can, you can also bring someone working on your shift.
+A study by NCBI found that proper physical activity can reduce the impacts of stress, anxiety, and nursing burnout symptoms.
 Even though you may feel like taking some rest after your busy shifts, practicing mindfulness yoga will help you get active.

 Watch Your Favorite Entertainment Programs

 Laughing can help relieve stress and anxiety thoughts.
 It’s no joke when it comes to improving your mental health.
-Laughing has its own therapeutic benefits including reducing stress hormone levels, triggers the release of endorphins, calming the nervous system, and produces a general sense of well being.
+Laughing has its own therapeutic benefits, including reducing stress hormone levels, triggering the release of endorphins, calming the nervous system, and producing a general sense of well-being.
 If you feel that anxiety is creeping up, spend some time watching your favorite entertainment programs.
 Just like, you are what you watch, take enough time to calm your mood by watching funny programs.
-Or you can simply engage yourself with your DIY projects.
+Or you can engage yourself with your DIY projects.

 Try Yoga And Mindfulness Meditation

 The practice of yoga provides benefits such as stress reduction and a sense of well-being.
-Certain yoga poses can be done from anywhere and mindfulness meditation has become extremely popular in recent years.
-Rather than worrying about your future or past, regular meditation and yoga help you to concentrate on positive aspects of your life.
-They are considered as ancient methods to reduce stress, anxiety, depression, and other negative emotions.
-When you first start practicing your meditation you may find your mind wandering through all the states.
+Certain yoga poses can be done anywhere, and mindfulness meditation has become extremely popular recently.
+Rather than worrying about your future or past, regular meditation and yoga help you concentrate on your life’s positive aspects.
+They are considered ancient methods to reduce stress, anxiety, depression, and other negative emotions.
+When you first start practicing your meditation, you may find your mind wandering through all the states.
 Regular concentrated meditation will help you to achieve better results and mental satisfaction.

 Have More Nutritious, Healthy Foods

-Nurses are the great instructors on how to maintain a healthy lifestyle with nutritious rich foods.
-Even though taking your own advice on stressful times may seem hard.
+Nurses are great instructors on maintaining a healthy lifestyle with nutritious, rich foods.
+Even though taking your own advice in stressful times may seem hard.
 But what works well for quality patient care also works well for nurses’ health.
 As you may have been going through COVID-19 stress and anxiety, your mental health and the immune system is interrelated.
 Boost your immunity by having more rich nutritious food in your diet.
-Some of the immune-boosting foods include ginger, turmeric, yogurt, garlic, leafy greens, and citrus fruits like lemon, orange, and grapefruits.
+Some immune-boosting foods include ginger, turmeric, yogurt, garlic, leafy greens, and citrus fruits like lemon, orange, and grapefruits.

 Talk To A Fellow Healthcare Staff Or Therapist

 You may have taken proper decisions in your life till now, from choosing your nursing school to joining your healthcare facility.
 But you may not have been prepared for the uncertainty in the nursing field – nursing burnout, stress, anxiety, and the following long hour shifts.
-If you are feeling all the COVID-19 tension and stress on you, consider talking to a fellow healthcare staff or therapist.
-Practicing mindfulness and taking care of your health will help you at some point.
-But talking with your colleague who is going through the same phase will calm your stress.
-If you can’t make it to a therapist’s office at this time, explore telehealth options!
+If you feel all the COVID-19 tension and stress, consider talking to a fellow healthcare staff or therapist.
+Practicing mindfulness and caring for your health will help you at some point.
+But talking with your colleague during the same phase will calm your stress.
+Explore telehealth options if you can’t reach a therapist’s office now!

-Being stressful in this situation is very common – especially among frontline healthcare workers.
-Selfcare for nurses is more important than ever as they don’t have any other choice but focus on providing quality care for their patients.
+Stressful in this situation is very common – especially among frontline healthcare workers.
+Self-care for nurses is more important than ever as they don’t have any other choice but to focus on providing quality care for their patients.
 We are all in this together!